QI2lab/spots3d/README.md

 Install
 -------
 Create a python>=3.10 and CUDA >=11.2, <12.0 environment.
-We will only use conda (or mambda if you prefer) for the intial CUDA installation.
+We will only use conda (or mamba if you prefer) for the intial CUDA installation.

 For example if you are using conda,
 ```